 Submission Guidelines: Articles and Field Notes

-- A title page, with the author’s name and contact information (Word document);
+- A title page, with the author’s name and contact information as a Word document.

-- An abstract not exceeding 200 words, without the author’s name or any information that identifies the author (Word document).
+- An abstract not exceeding 150 words, double-spaced, without the author’s name or any information that identifies the author, as a Word document.
 It should summarize the research question, research approach, and findings.
-It should be written in the third person.

-- Illustrations, typically no more than 15, each on a single page and all saved as one PDF document without the author’s name or any information that identifies the author.
-The images can be low resolution, but should be clear and legible (if accepted for publication, the author will be asked to provide high resolution images).
-Images should be sequentially numbered, followed by text captions that include sources.
+- Illustrations, typically no more than 15, each on a single page accompanied by a text caption beginning with “Figure X” and ending with the source in parentheses.
+All pages should be saved as one PDF document, without the author’s name or any information that identifies the author.
+The images can be low resolution.

-Label all files with author’s last name and a brief description of the content of the file, for example, Lastname_Arris_paper_keyword.docx (i.e., Smith_Arris_paper_TajMahal.docx, Smith_Arris_title_TajMahal.docx, Smith_Arris_abstract_TajMahal.docx, and Smith_Arris_illus_TajMahal.pdf).
+These four files should be named using the author’s last name and a brief description of the content of the file, for example, Lastname_Arris_paper_keyword.docx (i.e., Smith_Arris_paper_TajMahal.docx, Smith_Arris_title_TajMahal.docx, Smith_Arris_abstract_TajMahal.docx, and Smith_Arris_illus_TajMahal.pdf)

 Submission Guidelines: Book Reviews

-Book reviews should be submitted to the editor in electronic format by email as an MS Word document (.docx) or PDF file.
+Book reviews should be submitted to the editor in electronic format by email as an MS Word document (.docx).